mmontesinosanmartin/cloudfil/README.md

 # Example

-This is a basic example that shows how to fill the gaps from a satellite image left by clouds.
-In addition to the cloudy image, the algorithm requires a clear-sky image.
-This clear-sky image works as a reference.
+This is an example on how to fill gaps in satellite images left by clouds.
+The technique requires the cloudy image and a clear-sky image from the same location on another date.

 ``` r
 library(cloudfil)